karlmdavis/rps-tourney/dev/work-log.md

 * 0.5h: Worked on `LiquibaseSchemaManager` a bit.
     * It looks like it might be running correctly against HSQL.
 Need to flesh out the test some, though.

+### 2014-01-16, Thursday

+* 0.25h: Worked on `LiquibaseSchemaManagerTest` a bit.
+    * Not passing.
+My best guess is that I need to somehow specify which changesets to run.